kracodes2325/kracodes2325/README.md

 # UX Designer and Developer 🦄

-- 🌱 Always learning to become a better Entrepreneur, a Developer, and an impactful empathetic Designer. 📚
+- 🌱 Always learning to become a better Entrepreneur, Designer, and Developer. 📚

 - 👀 Always time to read more Books

-- ⚡ About me: A Computer Scientist with a keen interest in Design, Research, and Software Development, a Business Enthusiast, and a Software Design and Developer by Profession.
+- ⚡ About me: A Computer Scientist with a keen interest in Design, Research, and Software Development, a Business Enthusiast, and a UX Designer and Developer by Profession.
 A writer, musician, and a helping hand by passion.
 Here to make the world a better and kinder place.

 ### Connect with me: